Scott City, Missouri: Education

 Scott City R-I School District includes the majority of Scott City in Scott County. operates Scott City Elementary School, Scott City Middle School, and Scott City High School.
 A portion of Scott City in Scott County is in the Kelso C-7 School District.
 The portion of Scott City in Cape Girardeau County is in the Cape Girardeau 63 School District, which operates Central High School.

+The Illmo-Fornfelt-Ancell School District became the Illmo-Scott City School District after Scott City was created.

 Scott City has a public library, a branch of the Riverside Regional Library.

+Three Rivers College's service area includes Scott County, which covers most of Scott City.
+Cape Giradeau County is in the service area of Mineral Area College.